jbdakeyo/BipolySolarWind/README.md

 ```
 ![image](bipoly_example.png)

+The possible solutions presented here that can be made by the different inputs parameters are non-exaustive while covering a part of state of art solar wind modeling.
 Other examples for all the thermal regimes and types of solution (f-subsonic and f-supersonic) can be seen in `ExampleNotebook.ipynb`.

-At the end of the same file, another function `stream_calc_dakeyo2024a` allows to trace the Parker's like spiral (streamline) associated with the computed isopoly solution.
+At the end of the `ExampleNotebook.ipynb` file, another function `stream_calc_dakeyo2024a` allows to trace the Parker's like spiral (streamline) associated with the computed solution.
 The code follows the backmapping method including acceleration and corotational effect presented in [Dakeyo et al. (2024a)](https://ui.adsabs.harvard.edu/abs/2024A%26A...686A..12D/abstract), that is also used in [Dakeyo et al. (2024b)](https://arxiv.org/abs/2408.06155).

 [google-site-verification: googleee621abb005dea4a.html](googleee621abb005dea4a.html)